 ‘When he comes, he will prove the world to be in the wrong;about sin, righteousness and judgement: about sin, because people do not believe in me; about righteousness, because I'm going to the Father where you can see me no longer, and about judgement, because the prince of this world now stands condemned.’John 16:8-11, NIV

 The Holy Spirit is going to prove unbelievers to be in the wrong.
 What does this actually mean?
-It's very likely that the primary meaning of this is that the Holy Spirit is going to work in many unbelievers in such a way as to convince them that they need to change their mind about Jesus.
+It is very likely that the primary meaning of this is that the Holy Spirit is going to work in many unbelievers in such a way as to convince them that they need to change their mind about Jesus.
 In other words, this is probably a reference to the conversion or salvation process by which people fundamentally change their minds - change their mind about sin, the significance of sin.
 The Holy Spirit makes us very aware that we are sinners.
-In other words, we've done wrong things, thought wrong things in our lives, we have guilt all over us, or within us - shame.
+In other words, we have done wrong things, thought wrong things in our lives, and we have guilt all over us, or within us - shame.
 The Holy Spirit is the one who convinces us fundamentally that there is a real need to deal with things that are wrong in our lives.
-That's the work of the Holy Spirit; no-one else can do that.
+That is the work of the Holy Spirit; no-one else can do that.
 The Holy Spirit will convince people about righteousness.
 Righteousness here is a reference to the Gospel and God's right way of dealing with humanity, and how he puts humanity right with him.
 The Holy Spirit will convince people about their need of change, and the reality of sin.
-He'll convince people about the way of change - the way of righteousness.
-He'll also convince people about judgment - that without salvation, we stand to be judged.
+He will convince people about the way of change - the way of righteousness.
+He will also convince people about judgment - that without salvation, we stand to be judged.
 This is almost certainly a reference to the power of the Holy Spirit to change people's way of thinking fundamentally, and to bring a conversion or salvation process.

 ‘But when he, the Spirit of truth, comes, he will guide you into all truth.
 He will not speak on his own; he will speak only what he hears and he will tell you what is yet to come.’John 16:13, NIV